Amazon Best Practices and Amazon Product Detail Page Best Practices

 Increase Sales

 We’ve briefly touched upon Amazon’s internal figures pointing to an average 5% increase after the deployment of enhanced content, but remember: That’s just an average.
-The company also found many brands saw double that — or more! — when employing established Amazon best practices on their PDPs.
+The company also found many brands saw double that — or more! — when employing established Amazon product detail page best practices.

 If your brand has been sleeping on the power of Amazon’s enhanced content tools, you may be sitting on a game-changing gold mine of potential.